linode/docs/docs/kubernetes/deploy-and-manage-kubernetes-certificates-with-cert-manager/index.md

           class: nginx
 {{< /file >}}

-In the above example, note that `privateKeySecretRef` attribute, creates a secret resource using the specified name for storing the private key of the account.
+In the above example, note that `privateKeySecretRef` attribute creates a secret resource using the specified name for storing the private key of the account.

 Then enter the following to create the resource: